 Riding a brevet means that you ride unsupported, or selfsupported.
 Similar to what many call a randonné ride.
 It is a race although we will register a final time.

-Riding a brevet means that you ride self-supported.
-Group riding is allowed and a common thing in the randonné world.
-You are on the same course as the ultracyclist though riding anti clockwise, contrary to the supported division (according to the ACP rules).
+Drafting is allowed, unlike in the supported, ultra, solo division, and riding in group is a common thing in the randonné world.
+You will be on the same course as the ultracyclist though riding anti clockwise, contrary to the supported division (according to the ACP rules).
 You confirm that you have completed the correct route by collecting stamps (or equivalent) at shops etc in a brevet card.
 Sometimes there are no open services so then any person you meet can sign the card.
 I necessary, a photo that you send to us (or show us after you have finished) is alright.

 Velomobiles and other special bikes are welcome as long as they are without electrical assistance.